pradyGn/PradyGn/README.md

 ### Hi there 👋

-I am a MS student (CS & Math) at NYU's Courant Institute.
-I enjoy working on problem statements in Deep Learning!
-Currently, I am working on a project involving CUDA programming & Graph Neural Networks!
+I am a NYU Courant graduate and a Jr. Data Scientist at Indigo.

 ### Here are some of my skills,